finagle/finch/docs/best-practices.md

 ### The big picture

-There were a lot of discussions and thoughts on "What an idiomatic Finch program look like?" (see the [Best Practices and Abstractions][issue263] issue and the [Future Finch][future-finch] writeup), but we're not sure we should end up sticking with "one-size-fits-all" style in Finch.
-In fact, zero lines of Finch's code were written with some particular style in mind, rather than reasonable composition and reuse of its building blocks.
-That said, Finch will always be a _library_ that doesn't promote any concrete style of organizing a code base (frameworks usually do that), but does promote composability and compile-time guarantees for its abstractions.
+There were a lot of discussions and thoughts on "What does an idiomatic Finch program look like?"
+(see the [Best Practices and Abstractions][issue263] issue and the [Future Finch][future-finch] writeup), but we're not sure we should end up sticking with a "one-size-fits-all" style in Finch.
+In fact, zero lines of Finch's code were written with some particular style in mind, rather reasonable composition and reuse of its building blocks.
+That said, Finch will always be a _library_ that doesn't promote any concrete style for organizing a code base (frameworks usually do that), but does promote composability and compile-time guarantees for its abstractions.

-Given that major Finch's abstractions are pretty generic, you can make them [to have any faces you like][faceless] as long as it makes programming fun again: some of the Finch users write [Jersey-style][diar] programs; some of them stick with [CRUD-style][issue263] ones;
+Given that major Finch's abstractions are pretty generic, you can make them [have any faces you like][faceless] as long as it makes programming fun again: some of the Finch users write [Jersey-style][diar] programs; some of them stick with [CRUD-style][issue263] ones;
 others use macros to group endpoints in [controllers-like][finchrich] structures.

-Note that all of the Finch examples are written in the "Vanilla Finch" style, when no additional levels of indirections are layered on top of endpoints.
+Note that all of the Finch examples are written in the "Vanilla Finch" style, where no additional levels of indirections are layered on top of endpoints.

 ### Picking a JSON library

 It's highly recommended to use [Circe][circe], whose purely functional nature aligns very well with Finch (see [JSON docs](json.md#circe) on how to enable Circe support in Finch).
-In addition to a [compile-time derived decoders][generic-decoders] and encoders, Circe comes with [a great performance][circe-performance] and very useful features such as case class patchers and incomplete decoders.
+In addition to [compile-time derived decoders][generic-decoders] and encoders, Circe has [great performance][circe-performance] and very useful features such as case class patchers and incomplete decoders.

 Case class patchers are extremely useful for `PATCH` and `PUT` HTTP endpoints, when it's required to _update_ the case class instance with new data parsed from a JSON object.
 In Finch, Circe's case class patchers are usually represented as `RequestReader[A => A]`, which

-1. parses an HTTP request for a partial JSON object that contains fields need to be updated and
+1. parses an HTTP request for a partial JSON object that contains the fields which need to be updated and
 2. represents that partial JSON object as a function `A => A` that takes a case class and updates it with all the values from a JSON object